ngfelixl/nodeplotlib-nx/libs/reactive-entity-store/README.md

 # ReactiveEntityStore

-Currently I am part of [nodeplotlib](https://github.com/ngfelixl/ndoeplotlib-nx) but I am completely independent.
-You can use me as a very simple to share-around and easy to use entity store.
-I am providing utilities for all common crud operations and I am completely reactive.
+Currently this is part of [nodeplotlib](https://github.com/ngfelixl/ndoeplotlib-nx) .
+It is completely independent from it.
+It's a reactive entity store providing utilities for all commonly used crud operations.

 ## Installation